 Release time is a procedure typically associated with a sponsored grant whereby a faculty or staff member is “released” from regular duties to work on a grant.
 Release time can be in the form of cost sharing or sponsor release time.
 Cost sharing is a non-financial transaction representing contributed time or materials to a grant.
 Sponsor release time represents a financial transaction that charges the grant for a percent of salary and benefits and credits the salary-paying fund.

-Requests for release time (including course releases) can be sent to Kenzie Chene, EHE Sponsored Research Fiscal Lead.
+Requests for release time (including course releases) should be discussed with your grant manager.
 Once the request is submitted through university HR system, it will be routed to appropriate authorizers for their review and approval.
 Additional information on release time appointments can be found in the EHE Policy.

 PRELIMINARY GRANT SPENDING REQUESTS